 RCSI/COSECSA Collaboration Programme

-COSECSA is now the largest single contributor to the surgical workforce in the East, Central and Southern Africa region, with 800 trainees enrolled across 14 member countries and in accredited training sites in other countries in Africa.
+Supported by the collaboration programme, COSECSA has grown to be the largest single contributor to the surgical workforce in the East, Central and Southern Africa region, with almost 1,000 trainees enrolled across 14 member countries and in accredited training sites in other countries in Africa.
+632 surgeons have graduated as of December 2021.

 There is a perception that there is a 'brain drain' of skilled health workers from lower income countries emigrating to higher-income countries.
-However, research shows that 85% of surgeons who have undergone their specialist training in the region are retained in their country of training.
-In total, 93% of African-trained surgeons remain in Africa –'brain drain' of this cadre of healthcare worker is a myth.
+However, research shows that 93% of surgeons trained in East, Central and Southern Africa, remain in the region – 'brain drain' of this cadre of healthcare worker is a myth.

-COSECSA-trained surgeons perform on average between 300-400 major surgeries a year.
+COSECSA-trained surgeons perform on average between 300 to 400 major surgeries a year.
 They also become trainers for the next generation of surgeons, thus exponentially increasing their impact on surgery in the region.

 RCSI's work with COSECSA has resulted in online, print and broadcast media coverage of the programme, and assisted in raising the profile of the ongoing work of COSECSA in the region.